This post may contain affiliate links.

 Can I use a different kind of meat?

 Sure!
-To keep this pork bulgogi, you can use pork shoulder in place of the pork tenderloin.
-If you’re looking for a different meat altogether you can try my Beef Bulgogi, Ground Beef Bulgogi or Chicken Bulgogi
+You can use thinly sliced pork shoulder or pork belly.
+If you’re looking to use a different meat altogether you can try my Beef Bulgogi, Ground Beef Bulgogi or Chicken Bulgogi

 Do I have to use fresh garlic and ginger?